‘Bold & The Beautiful’ Daily Spoilers: Hope Erupts At Steffy, Finn Takes His Anger Out On Liam

 Zoe Buckingham (Kiara Barnes) and her sister’s rivalry is just getting started as well.
-She erupts when Paris Buckingham (Diamond White) declares that she’s staying, and taunts Zende Forrester Dominguez (Delon de Metz) to admit that he has feelings for her.
+She erupts when Paris Buckingham (Diamond White) declares that she’s staying and taunts Zende Forrester Dominguez (Delon de Metz) to admit he has feelings for her.

-Monday, January 11 – Hope Shattered By Betrayal
+Monday, January 11 – Hope Is Shattered By Betrayal

-As seen below, Hope is shattered when Liam confesses that he cheated on her.
-The Spencer heir haltingly tells her how he and Steffy got drunk and made love on the night that he thought that she had kissed Thomas Forrester (Matthew Atkinson).
+As seen below, Hope is shattered when Liam confesses he cheated on her.
+The Spencer heir haltingly tells her how he and Steffy got drunk and made love on the night he thought she had kissed Thomas Forrester (Matthew Atkinson).
 He also shares the shocking news that Steffy is pregnant.

 Steffy is torn about confessing after Finn tells her that he wants to have a future with her, per SheKnows Soaps.